keunlee/amq-streams-broker-authorization-sample/README.md

 EOF
 ```

-using the oauth properites file we created, this will allow "kermit" to produce messages on the topic "my-topic".
+Using the oauth properites file we created, this will allow "kermit" to produce messages on the topic "my-topic".

-go ahead and generate some messages then hit ctrl-c to exit.
+Go ahead and generate some messages then hit ctrl-c to exit.

 ```bash
 # kermit produces messages on "my-topic"
 bin/kafka-console-producer.sh --broker-list my-cluster-kafka-bootstrap.kafka:9093 --topic my-topic --producer.config ~/kermit.properties
 ```

-generate an oauth2 jwt and validate the token - make sure you're not getting back gibberish - user fozzie
+Generate an oauth2 jwt and validate the token - make sure you're not getting back gibberish - user fozzie

 ```bash
 # generate an oauth2 jwt and validate the token - make sure you're not getting back gibberish - user fozzie